Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **R"message"** Optional title for the message box.
 Must be enclosed in double quotation marks too.
 Maximum length 60 chars
 * **Sn** Message box mode (see below), default 1
 * **Tn** Timeout in seconds, only used if the mode is 0, 1, 3, or 4 or more with a cancel button.
 The message will be cancelled after this amount of time if the user does not cancel it before then.
 A zero or negative value means that the message does not time out (it may still be cancelled by the user if it has a Close button).
 For modes 0 and 1 there is a default timeout of 10 seconds if no T parameter is provided.
 For other modes the default is no timeout.
-* **X, Y, Zn** 0 = no special action (default), 1 = display jog buttons alongside the message to allow the user to adjust the head position on the specified axis.
+* **X, Y, Z,,,** 0 = no special action (default), 1 = display jog buttons alongside the message to allow the user to adjust the head position on the specified axis.
+Only valid in with message box modes S2 and S3.
 * **Jn** (RRF 3.5 and later only, optional) If message box mode >= 4: 0 = no Cancel button (default), 1 = display a Cancel button.
 * **K{"choice1","choice1",...}**  (RRF 3.5 and later only) List of choices, required (and only used) when S=4.
 * **Lnnn** (RRF 3.5 and later only, optional) Minimum accepted value (S=5 or S=6), or minimum number of characters (S=7).